 (10) calendar days, or such other time as is mutually agreeable to the parties to hear the appeal.

 - Conduct.
-The appeal meeting will provide the suspended customer an opportunity to speak with the Library Director and provide a written and/or verbal response as to why the suspension should not be enforced.
+The appeal meeting will provide the suspended patron an opportunity to speak with the Library Director and provide a written and/or verbal response as to why the suspension should not be enforced.
 On review, the Library Director may sustain, reverse, or modify the decision of the Library Services Manager.
 The Library Director shall decide the appeal within ten (10) calendar days of the close of the appeal meeting.
-The Library Director shall provide written notice of his/her decision to the customer.
+The Library Director shall provide written notice of his/her decision to the patron.

 - Appeal to Board of Library Trustees.
-The customer may appeal the Library Director’s decision to the Board of Library Trustees within ten (10) calendar days of the Library Director’s decision.
+The patron may appeal the Library Director’s decision to the Board of Library Trustees within ten (10) calendar days of the Library Director’s decision.
 The Board of Library Trustees shall consider the appeal at a regular or special meeting.
 The Library Director shall provide the customer appealing a suspension with written notice of the time, place and date of the scheduled Board of Library Trustees’ meeting at least ten (10) calendar days prior to the date of meeting.
-At the meeting the customer, staff and any other affected party may submit verbal and/or written testimony regarding why the suspension should or should not be enforced.
+At the meeting the patron, staff and any other affected party may submit verbal and/or written testimony regarding why the suspension should or should not be enforced.
 On review, the Board of Library Trustees may sustain, reverse, or modify the decision of the Library Director.
 The Board of Library Trustees may decide the appeal at the conclusion of the meeting, or may take additional time if necessary.
-The Library Director shall provide written notice of the Board of Library Trustees’ decision to the customer.
+The Library Director shall provide written notice of the Board of Library Trustees’ decision to the patron.
 The decision of the Board of Library Trustees is final.

 - Effective Date of Privilege Suspension.
 A suspension of NBPL privileges shall take effect immediately and shall remain in effect unless modified or reversed by the Library Director or the Board of Library Trustees, as applicable.